FAQ

 What about private lessons?

-I recommend taking a class first if you have never done taxidermy before.
-My day-rate for private lessons start at $1600 per day plus any specimen and materials cost.
-Please send me an email with what you want to learn and we can discuss.
+We recommend taking a class first if you have never done taxidermy before.
+The day-rate for private lessons can vary depending on the type of lesson you are interested in and which teacher is available for your requested timeframe.
+A private lesson is a very expensive option which is why we recommend joining our regular classes.
+If you are interested, please send an email with what you want to learn and we can discuss.

 Can I apprentice or volunteer?

-I get this request a lot and I would love to take people up on it.
-We do not have a mentorship or apprentice program at this time.
-It takes a lot of work to get someone started in taxidermy and a huge time investment from me.
+We get this request a lot and would love to take people up on it, however we do not have a mentorship or apprentice program at this time.
+It takes a lot of work to get someone started in taxidermy and it is a huge time investment that can pull us away from our projects.

 What is your cancellation policy?